Grigoletti2001/project1/readme.md

 -https://youtu.be/yJ6YPXlyTWY
 <p>
 <h3> User Story: </h3>
-This game application is a race between 4 players (1 human vs 3 AI) to hit the "toad" picture on an incrementally faster roating box featuring various mario characters.
+This game application is a race between 4 players (4 humans) to hit the "toad" picture on an incrementally faster roating box featuring various mario characters.
 <p>

 **Requirements**